dartmoon-io/laravel-localized-routes/README.md

 ];
 ```

+You must cache the routes using the `php artisan route:cache` command otherwise it will not work as expected.

-And then you can use the package as usual.
+After this you can use the package as usual.

 ## License